The American Board of Childhood Developmental Disorders®

 CABCDD®: Certificate-Holder of the American Board of Childhood Developmental Disorders® are federally protected and trademarked terms to describe an individual that has met the criteria set forth by the ACFN and the ABCDD to hold a certificate of qualification.

-The ACFN and ABCDD demand a recertification process that is necessary to maintain the Certificate of Qualification and Fellowship Status with the Registry.
-Registry members must pay a registration and examination fee, and re-certify by July 1 of odd number years with a demonstration of competency including a minimum of 25 hours of continuing education in a board-approved educational program; submitting an annotated bibliography of 6 peer-reviewed and published articles pertaining to pediatric development and/or pediatric neurological disorders.
-The article must have been published in the biennium period prior to the renewal period; paying recertification dues, and completing a job-analysis survey.
+The ACFN and ABCDD demand a recertification process that is necessary to maintain the Certificate of Qualification and Fellowship Status with the registry.
+Registry members must submit a registration fee of $185.00 annually by July 1st with a demonstration of competency including a minimum of 25 hours of continuing education in a board-approved educational program; A bibliography listing of at least 24 neurology related journal articles from peer reviewed publications.
 Fellows must also recertify by examination every 10 years.